postlund/pyatv/docs/documentation/protocols.md

 }
 ```

-A final 64 bit session id is then created by shifting up the received `_sid` 32 bits
+A final 64 bit session ID is then created by shifting up the received `_sid` 32 bits
 and OR'ing it with the randomized `_sid`:

 ```python